harrycresswell/harry/site/content/articles/form-data-with-zapier.md

 ### Build the email template

-This is the part where we add the data Zapier reciecved via the webhook to our automated email.
+This is the part where we add the data Zapier received via the webhook to our automated email.

 We will need to specify an email address which we would like the data sent to.
 You’ll most likely want to make this your own email address.